 Dahlquist has taught courses on debt instruments and markets, investment management, global financial markets, and international business in Master of Science, MBA, Executive MBA, and PhD programs at Duke University, London Business School, Stockholm School of Economics, and University of North Carolina at Chapel Hill.
 Many of his PhD students have placed at academic institutions, central banks, and asset management firms.

 Dahlquist has been an advisor to several financial institutions as well as government authorities, including the National Debt Office, the Swedish Pensions Agency, and the Swedish Central Bank.
 He currently serves as academic advisor to Inquire Europe.
-Other activities include serving on the investment committees of the Apoteket AB’s Pension Fund, the Church of Sweden, and the Nobel Foundation, and being a board member of Informed Portfolio Management AB and "Trygg-Stiftelsen" (related to "Gamla Livförsäkrings-aktiebolaget SEB Trygg Liv").
+Other activities include serving on the investment committees of the Apoteket AB’s Pension Fund, the Church of Sweden, the Nobel Foundation, and the Swedish Society for Medical Research, and being a board member of "Trygg-Stiftelsen" (related to "Gamla Livförsäkrings-aktiebolaget SEB Trygg Liv").
 Recently, he reviewed the active management of the Government Pension Fund Global, the so-called petroleum fund of Norway.